-B. Attack Types Detected by Komondor
+B. Attack Types and Confidence

 Table II shows various attack types and the efficiency for the Komondor system regarding protection.
-The protection column shows the number of attacks for each type, for which the attack continued after it was blocked on the firewall, and the activity of the attacker was detected by another Komondor node of the same subnetwork.
-For these attacks,
+The column Protection shows the number of attacks for each type, for which the attack continued after it was blocked on the firewall, and the activity of the attacker was detected by another Komondor node of the same subnetwork.
+For these attacks, the collaborative intrusion detection can greatly enhance the protection of hosts.